-Position correct at 30 June 2021.
+- 1 Position correct at 30 June 2021.
 The Board has approved changes to the governance structure of the Sustainability Committee which will come into effect in FY22.
-These are discussed in more detail on page 38.
-By invitation.

-3 Iain Ferguson joined the Board on 1 July 2020 and became Chairman on Bob Lawson's retirement.
+These are discussed in more detail on page 38. - 2 By invitation - 3 lain Ferguson joined the Board on 1 July 2020 and became Chairman on Bob Lawson's retirement.